Brad Kahlhamer Project

 PROS:

-• Can create many more sculptures out of this process from a single mold
+• Can produce multiple sculptures from a single mold

 CONS:

-• Size limitations which may require pieces to be cast in sections
+• Size limitations—large pieces may need to be cast in multiple sections

 WHEN TO CHOOSE SAND OR INVESTMENT